Swaps710/SyncTech-Intern/README.md

 developing, evaluating, and interpreting a predictive model.

 Key Concepts and Challenges:
-Data Collection: Obtain a dataset with numerical features and a target variable for prediction.
+1.Data Collection: Obtain a dataset with numerical features and a target variable for prediction.
-1.

-Data Exploration and Cleaning: Explore the dataset to understand its structure, handle missing values, and ensure data quality.
+2.Data Exploration and Cleaning: Explore the dataset to understand its structure, handle missing values, and ensure data quality.
-2.

 3.Feature Selection: Identify relevant features that may contribute to the predictive model.

-Model Training: Implement linear regression using a machine learning library (e.g., Scikit- Learn).
+4.Model Training: Implement linear regression using a machine learning library (e.g., Scikit- Learn).

-4.

-Model Evaluation: Evaluate the model's performance on a separate test dataset using metrics such as Mean Squared Error or R-squared.
+5.Model Evaluation: Evaluate the model's performance on a separate test dataset using metrics such as Mean Squared Error or R-squared.
-5.

-Visualization: Create visualizations to illustrate the relationship between the predicted and actual values.
+6.Visualization: Create visualizations to illustrate the relationship between the predicted and actual values.
-6.

 Learning Objectives:
 Understanding of linear regression concepts.